lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 ### `ffi-lib` ###

-The [`ffi-lib`][racket:ffilib] Racket function in the `ffi/unsafe` module creates a Racket value a given C library.
-For example, the following defines a Racket value representing the `libcrypto` OpenSSL
+The [`ffi-lib`][racket:ffilib] function in the `ffi/unsafe` module creates a Racket value through which programmers can access functions in a given C library.
+For example, the following code defines a Racket value representing the `libcrypto` OpenSSL library:
-library:

 ```racket
 (define libcrypto